whitey-01/opinion-dynamic-simulator/README.md

 # Opinion-dynamic-simulator
-## Python-based software that simulates a binary opinion system where agents are biased towards a superior opinion
+## Python-based software that simulates a binary opinion system where agents are biased towards a superior opinion ##

-### REQUIRES graph_tool lib available here -> https://graph-tool.skewed.de/
+### REQUIRES graph_tool lib available here -> https://graph-tool.skewed.de/ ###

+### Main classes and functions are situated in /simulator/simulator.py

-You will find 2 runner scripts:
+### You will find 2 runner scripts:
   1. Performs a single simulation on a graph with a specific configuration and creates a folder named with an auto-generated simulation id, containing:
       - a png rappresentation of the graph
       - an xml file containing basic information about the configuration parameters (such as id, opinion update rule, bias towards dominant opinion) and the